-- 1. the President of the Law Students' Society, - 2. one member of the Executive of the Law Students' Society to be elected by and from the Executive, - 3. the student senator, - 4. two members of the third year class to be elected in the year elections in their second year, - 5. two members of the second year class to be elected in the year elections in February of their first year, - 6. two members of the first year class to be elected by the first year class in the year elections in the fall of their first year. - 7. one graduate student to be elected each fall from and by the incoming class of graduate students.
+- 1. the President of the Law Students' Society, - one member of the Executive of the Law Students' Society to be elected by and from the Executive, - 3. the student senator, - 4. two members of the third year class to be elected in the year elections in their second year, - 5. two members of the second year class to be elected in the year elections in February of their first year, - 6. two members of the first year class to be elected by the first year class in the year elections in the fall of their first year, - 7. one graduate student to be elected each fall from and by the incoming class of graduate students, - 8.
+An indigenous law student representative elected at annual core elections (approved by Faculty Board on October 19th 2018).

 The students elected to the Faculty Board shall become members of the Faculty Board from the time of their election.
-A student member who is unable to attend a meeting of the Faculty Board may appoint as alternate another member of the Law Students' Society executive or a member of the Law Students

-Society Year Executive, by notifying the Chair in writing at least 24 hours before the meeting in question.
+A student member who is unable to attend a meeting of the Faculty Board may appoint as alternate another member of the Law Students' Society executive or a member of the Law Students Society Year Executive, by notifying the Chair in writing at least 24 hours before the meeting.

 In the event that the graduate student member is unable to attend a meeting of the Faculty Board, the person elected as the graduate student member of the Graduate Studies Committee will appear as the alternate member.
-Alternatively, the graduate student may appoint an alternative graduate student by notifying the Chair in writing at least 24 hours before the meeting in question.
+Alternatively, the graduate student may appoint an alternative graduate student by notifying the Chair in writing at least 24 hours before the meeting.